However You Take It, A Bourbon Tour

 Tour a Bluegrass bourbon distillery and you'll not only learn how bourbon is made, but you'll start to understand why the "good old whiskey of old Kentuck" has inspired pride, passion (and even poetry) among Kentuckians.

 Bourbon is America's only native spirit.
 And almost all bourbon 95% according to the Kentucky Distillers Association is produced in Kentucky.
-Kentucky Bourbon is the largest export category of all U.S. spirits, shipping 25 million proof gallons to 126 countries in 2008.
+Kentucky Bourbon is the largest export category of all U.S. spirits, shipping more than 28 million proof gallons to 126 countries in 2010.

 Like the story of Kentucky itself, the story of Kentucky bourbon began in the Bluegrass region.
 And what a story it is: Visit distilleries, historic sites and other Bluegrass places with a bourbon connection and you'll encounter such fascinations as the "white dog" and the "angel's share."
 You'll hear how Kentuckians ranging from a cantankerous Baptist minister to a feisty school teacher changed the course of bourbon history.
 (And don't forget that famous hatchet-wielding temperance leader!)
 You'll also meet modern-day Kentuckians and Kentucky families who continue the state's most spirited tradition.